Injective metrizability and the duality theory of cubings: Introduction

-Bridson's theorem on shapes applies equally well (though with some care) to the setting when the cubes of a locally finite cubing are metrized as axis-parallel parallelopipeds in $(\RR^n,\Vert\cdot\Vert_\infty)$, where $n$ may vary.
+We now proceed to outline our approach.
+Given a finite cubing, let its cubes be metrized as axis-parallel parallelopipeds in $(\RR^n,\Vert\cdot\Vert_\infty)$, where $n$ may vary.
 The edge lengths of the parallelopipeds may be chosen with some degree of freedom, subject to the gluing constraints of the complex.
-We call the resulting geodesic spaces {\it piecewise-$\ell^\infty$ cubings}.
-Our central result is: \begin{theorem} Every locally-finite piecewise-$\ell^\infty$ cubing is injective. \end{theorem} Thus, not only is it true that any locally finite combinatorial cubing is injectively metrizable (Mai and Tang \cite{Mai_Tang-collapsible_is_injective}), but, in fact, it carries a whole deformation space of injective metrics.
-Moreover, observing that the class of injective metric spaces is closed under pointed Gromov-Hausdorff limits (see lemma below) extends the scope of the above theorem to give the main result stated in the abstract.
+We call the resulting geodesic spaces {\it piecewise-$\ell_\infty$ cubings}.
+Our central result is: \begin{theorem} Every finite piecewise-$\ell_\infty$ cubing is injective. \end{theorem} Thus, not only is it true that any finite combinatorial cubing is injectively metrizable (Mai and Tang \cite{Mai_Tang-collapsible_is_injective}), but, in fact, it carries a whole deformation space of injective metrics.
+Moreover, observing that the class of injective metric spaces is closed under pointed Gromov--Hausdorff limits (see lemma below) extends the scope of the above theorem to give the main result stated in the abstract, as a locally finite cubing may be exhausted by finite ones.
+One needs to exercise care, however, either to guarantee the completeness of the given cubing itself, or to pass to its completion (which, recall, is a necessary condition for injectivity). \begin{lemma}[``Limit Lemma''] A complete metric space arising as a pointed Gromov--Hausdorff limit of proper injective metric spaces is itself injective. \end{lemma} Recall that a metric space is said to be proper if closed bounded subsets thereof are compact.